 - All content owned by "esri"

-- Sign in to the ArcGIS Portal Directory as an Administrator of your organization.
+- Sign in to the Portal Administrator Directory as an administrator of your organization.

-The ArcGIS Enterprise portal comes preconfigured with a collection of basemaps from ArcGIS Online.
+ArcGIS Enterprise organizations come preconfigured with a collection of basemaps from ArcGIS Online.
 These basemaps are not supported for use in a disconnected environment.
-Instead, you can create your own custom basemaps and configure the portal to offer these basemaps in the basemap gallery.
+Instead, create custom basemaps and configure your organization to offer these basemaps in the basemap gallery.

-Living Atlas of the World content
+ArcGIS Living Atlas of the World content